-In order to submit an application for the 'PREVENT - Preventing Gender-Based Violence and Violence Against Children' programme, organisations will need to create an account at the Programmes Portal of the Bodossaki Foundation.
+In order to submit an application for the programme "Protecting democracy, human rights and the rule of law through an open civic space", organisations will need to create an account at the Programmes Portal of the Bodossaki Foundation.
 After selecting Sign Up (Not a member?), the person creating the account will be asked to fill in his/her full name (First Name, Surname), an email address (Email) and a password in order to register on the Programmes Portal.

-Once the creation of the account in the Programmes Portal is completed, organisations can click on the 'Programmes' option and from the available programmes select 'PREVENT - Preventing Gender-Based Violence and Violence Against Children' and then 'Create Application'.
-Detailed instructions on how to create an application through the Portal are available here.
+Once the creation of the account in the Programmes Portal is completed, organisations can click on the 'Programmes' option and from the available programmes select the PLATO- Protecting democracy, human rights and the rule of law' and then 'Create Application'.